simplecrawler/simplecrawler/README.markdown

 ### Events

+* `crawlstart`
+Fired when the crawl begins or is restarted.
 * `queueadd` ( queueItem )
 Fired when a new item is automatically added to the queue (not when you manually queue an item yourself.)
 * `queueerror` ( errorData , URLData )